Disaster PreparednessEmergency Phone Numbers

 Those volunteers would use emergency supplies from the disaster cabinets to stabilize the wounded or calm the panicked before emergency medical responders arrive.
-The emergency response would be coordinated by the Village Security Department at an Incident Command (IC) Center within the Village.
+The emergency response would be coordinated by the Village Security Department at the Emergency Operations Center (EOC) within the Village.

 Those volunteers, who are they?
 In the past, there was a large contingent of volunteers to assist at these Reporting Centers such as

 - coordinator to organize the activity and open the disaster cabinet,